-A nurse, Rosy Ekeocha, said it is not about culture but about the behavior of a group of people in the community who force it on others.
+A nurse, Rosy Ekeocha, said it is not about culture but about the behaviour of a group of people in the community who force it on others.

 According to her, let people change their behaviour and leave culture alone.
-It doesn’t happen in every family and if any family allows it that’s their business.
+It does not happen in every family and if any family allows it that is their business.

-She said we are in the 21st century, certain culture and tradition need to be reviewed to ensure that they allign with today’s reality.
+She said, we are in the 21st century, certain cultures and tradition need to be reviewed to ensure that they align with today’s reality.

 Culture is dynamic she said, but that implementation of laws relating to the vulnerable in the society calls for concern.

-We should not behave the way people behaved five dacades ago, after all, we do not dress the way our forefathers dressed.
+We should not behave the way people behaved twenty dacades ago, after all, we do not dress the way our forefathers dressed.
 Time has evolved and things are getting better as it concerns women.
-We are getting more exposed and more enlightened about issues that concern is.
+We are getting more exposed and more enlightened about issues that concern us.
 Information is moving round as the world is a global village.

 That should also happen to culture and tradition.
 There are certain aspects of our culture and tradition which are practised today that have expired long ago.
-We should get rid off them.
+We should get rid of them.

-It is expected that the bills abolishing obnoxious practices against women and girls in the society will achieve expected results when passed into law at the floor of the House.
+It is expected that the bills abolishing obnoxious practices against women and girls in the society should have started yielding results as they concern their wellbeing.